 Means of Assessment

--A collection of both practice and graded outlines and annotations of paraphrased main ideas and key details for at least 2-3 written texts of up to 4 pages in length and for at least 2-3 spoken texts of up to 20 minutes in length that discuss problems, solutions to, and different perspectives on several global issues.
-At least 1 of the outlines must include an explanation of a graph or table.
+-A collection of outlines, annotations, and paraphrased main ideas and key details for at least 2-3 written texts of up to 4 pages in length and for at least 2-3 spoken texts of up to 20 minutes in length that discuss problems, solutions to, and different perspectives on several global issues.
+At least 1 of the outlines must be based on a formatted text (map, graph, table, timeline, etc.).

--At least 1 final group project of up to 30 minutes in length (15 minutes for a presentation; 15 minutes for discussion questions and/or an interactive activity), taken from the project bank, that demonstrates understanding of the problems and possible solutions to one of the topics from the collection of annotated assignments.
-Presentations should show different perspectives of the issue.
+-At least 1 project that demonstrates understanding of the problems and possible solutions to one of the topics from the collection of annotated assignments.
+The compilation task should show different perspectives of the issue.
 Possible projects might be:

--At least 1 in-class reading quiz and 1 in-class listening quiz to demonstrate mastery of skills (such as annotating, distinguishing between main ideas and details, recognizing the audience, purpose, and tone, identifying appropriate sources, using a dictionary, inferring implied meanings, or interpreting graphs and tables).
+-At least 1 in-class reading assessment and 1 in-class listening assessment to demonstrate mastery of skills (such as annotating, distinguishing between main ideas and details, recognizing the audience, purpose, and tone, identifying appropriate sources, using a dictionary, inferring implied meanings, or interpreting graphs and tables).

--A final exam to demonstrate mastery of reading and listening skills.
+-A final in-class exam to demonstrate mastery of reading and listening skills.
 This may be comprehensive or based on selected course elements.